cborchert/algoliasearchdemo/README.md

 ### Backend

-Algolia credentials live in `config/initializers/algoliasearch.rb`.
+Algolia credentials and index name will live in the .gitignored `config/application.yml` file and will be available as ENV vars to the rails app.
+You can use the file `config/application.example.yml` as a template.
+The application id and admin api key are used in  `config/initializers/algoliasearch.rb`.
 Index name and settings are set in `app/models/movie.rb`.
-If these are changed or updated, make sure to update the frontend as well.
+If the app id, api keys, or index name are changed or updated, make sure to update the frontend as well.

 ### Frontend

-Algolia search-only credentials live in `constructor` method of `app/javascript/app/APP.js`.
+Algolia search-only credentials live in `app/javascript/app/GLOBALS.js` and used only in the `constructor` method of `app/javascript/app/APP.js`.
 Ensure that the frontend and the backend are talking to the same index and application!

-Algolia search settings are set up in the `constructor` and `runAlgoliaQuery` methods of `app/javascript/app/APP.js`
+Algolia search settings are set up in the `constructor` and `runAlgoliaQuery` methods of `app/javascript/app/App.js`

 ## Database initialization

+Make sure that your configuration is set up before running this step (see above).
-Make sure to run `rails db:migrate` to initialize the Movie model correctly and then `rails db:seed` to load the default data into the Movie model.
+Then run `rails db:migrate` to initialize the Movie model correctly and then `rails db:seed` to load the default data into the Movie model.
 This will take a minute since there are almost 6000 movies by default.

 If you ever need to repopulate the model/index from movies.json, use `rake algolia:populate_from_json`.